 Many clubs make donations to the Rotary Foundation.
 So do many individual Rotarians.
 It is really important though to make sure that all of us who are taxpayers take advantage of the tax relief available to all UK taxpayers who give to charity.
 If you’re giving through your club, is your club claiming back your gift aid?
 If you give individually the easiest way to do it is to make your donation by standing order to RFUK (Rotary Foundation of the United Kingdom).
-You'll find the standing order form on the Rotary GB&I pages, including information about becoming a Sustaining Member and leaving a donation in your will.
+You'll find the giving information on the Rotary GB&I pages, including information about becoming a Sustaining Member and leaving a donation in your will.

 We have come a long way over the last 30 years – and we still have work to do to finish the job.
 That work needs funding for three years after the last case.
 We have a target of $1500 per club in 1090 although we could set a stretch target of $2650 per club (say £2,000)?
 If you or your club would like to make a donation, send it to RFUK at Alcester – make sure you mention that it’s for the Polio Fund.